anechytailenko/Hiking-trail-guide-application/README.md

 # Hiking-trail-guide-application

 Write some intro
-> A hiking trail guide is an app that helps hikers find and explore trails arounf the world
+> A hiking trail guide is an app that helps hikers find and explore trails around the world

 >1.structure(pa1,pa2,pa3,pa4,pa5+bonustask) pa1/